-Today, WAW has become the largest organization addressing the needs of and advocating for Afghan women and girls in the world, and the largest women’s organization in Afghanistan.
 Our success has been rooted in WAW's grassroots approach in the development and implementation of our programs.
 The organization always hires locally and uses a bottom-up approach, local knowledge, and a deep understanding of and sensitivity to local culture, traditions, customs, and challenges.

 Pragmatically, this approach and operational model has manifested into core programs and services that serve the needs of over 8,000 clients.

 Our capacity has grown from being volunteer-run in 2001 to having over 500 staff members--the majority of whom are Afghan women--that manage an extensive network of humanitarian programs across Afghanistan, as well as bustling community centers in New York and Virginia, and advocacy initiatives in the US.

 (Please note that information about WAW's operations in Afghanistan and Afghanistan staff is currently not available for public viewing.
 For information about our Afghanistan operations and staff, please contact us directly at email@example.com)